 Decision Support can be used for any health decision.
 Some examples include:

 - Should I have surgery or physical therapy for knee pain?

 - Do I continue working while I have chemotherapy?

-The Ottawa Personal Decision Guide helps you through five steps:
+The Ottawa Personal Decision Guide is a tool you can use to help you:

 - Recognize influences.

 - Plan your next steps.